Because of the importance of maintaining good balance as you age we have detailed ten balance exercises for older adults.

 - Start with 10 to 20 steps

 Balance and Strength Exercises

-Incorporating a little strength training into your balance work greatly improves the efficacy of your exercise routine.
+Incorporating a little strength as well as balance training work greatly improves the efficacy of your exercise routine.

 Single Leg Raises